Anno328/ArtStill-policy/terms.md

 These Terms of Service (the “Terms”) define the conditions for providing ArtStill (the “App”) and the rights and obligations between the operator and users of the App.
 By using the App, users agree to these Terms.

+This app provides an experience for discovering works and recording and saving your thoughts about them.
+Some artwork images displayed within this app utilize data provided by third parties.
+Displayed content may change or become unavailable due to circumstances at the source.
+Even in such cases, records and notes saved by users within this app will remain accessible.
+In-app purchases are intended to enhance functionality and the overall experience and do not guarantee the permanent provision of specific external services or content.

 ---